as-com/alef/packages/fela-plugin-logger/README.md

 <img alt="npm downloads" src="https://img.shields.io/npm/dm/fela-plugin-logger.svg">
 <img alt="gzipped size" src="https://img.shields.io/badge/gzipped-0.55kb-brightgreen.svg">

-Logs all rendered styles to the `console`.
-There will soon be more configuration options and more information to log.
+Logs processed styles to the `console` at a given point of processing.<br>
+**Not to be confused with [fela-logger](../fela-logger)** which is used to render the real rendered output.

+This plugin is intended to be used to debug style processing steps.

 ## Installation
 ```sh